Palette-Labs-Inc/registry/tokenomics/00000-overview.md

 **Arbiter**: an entity that resolves disputes between a buyer and a producer

 ## Motivation
 Traditional marketplaces tend to be [rent-seeking](https://en.wikipedia.org/wiki/Rent-seeking), charging asymmetric fees relative to the value of the services they provide.
 These networks create negative externalities on society, reduce economic efficiency, prevent emerging markets, and fail to adequately fill incentive gaps in markets.
 Over time, marketplaces accumulate power and trend towards rents that are equal to the margins of their suppliers.
 As the platform grows, fees to buyers increase and earnings for sellers decrease.
-Marketplaces are therefore economically sub-optimal and fail to meet the demands of modern markets.
+Traditional centralized marketplace platforms are therefore economically sub-optimal and fail to meet the demands of modern markets.

+In contrast, a decentralized, permissionless network unlocks local-knowledge from a much broader network of individuals who are better equipped to fill incentive gaps in unique markets and more quickly adapt to the rapid changes in consumer preferences faster than any central planner.

+In designined a decentralized protocol for an arbitrary

+The primary constraint in the design of such a protocol is the inability to systematically verify a wide-range of real-world activity.
+Real-world activity is subject to the Oracle problem, and

+that there is no cryptographic way to prove real-world activities.
+This could limit the scope of our design to rewarding token distributions from a protocol-fee.
+Unless we do KYC of all of the participants in the network, users could create identities as both a buyer and a seller in the network, create transactions with themselves and earn a token reward for self-dealing.
+Such interactions should not be profitable but this limits the scope of our design space.

+classical consensus or validity proofs

+honest majority assumption.

+Design optimizes for network effects, is immutable

 ## Introduction
 The Nosh protocol is a decentralized marketplace built around a dynamic transaction graph and native token network.
 Producers (e.g. restaurants, drivers) earn a block reward by providing service-proofs to the network.
 Buyers earn rewards through an augmentation fee that Producers use as a means to market their services to the Buyer network.
 The graph allows for dynamic markets to discover optimal token distributions without having to make naive assumptions about the behavior of participants or the properties of the market in advance.
-Block rewards are paid out at the time of a new transaction relative to the state of the transaction graph.
+Block rewards are paid out at a pre-defined reward epoch relative to the state of the transaction graph.
+Rewards are redistibuted based on a modified eigenvector centrality ranking which computes the "relative influence" of a producer to the network, granting asymetrically large rewards to high value producers.

 In the case of a dispute, a decentralized network of arbiters provide a resolution service.
 The losing party in a dispute can have the edge-weights in their transaction graph slashed or burned, harming their future earning potential in the network.
 This mechanism reduces the frequency of false-claims for economically rational actors.
 In a dispute, arbiters are eligible to earn the block reward that would have otherwise been earned for creating the transaction, as well as a portion of the tokens slashed from the edge-weights in the transaction graph.